 Many people preparing to have cataract surgery may be as apprehensive as I was when told that the procedure would be done under local anesthesia.
 While I could accept having a cyst removed from my face or finger under "local," I found it intimidating to be conscious during eye surgery.
 Despite being told by my primary eye care doctor and Dr. Shingleton that the surgery was short, painless and that I wouldn't see instruments or anything alarming---I was apprehensive.
 I wanted reassurance from another patient.
 The patient reassured me that the surgery would be as the doctors described.
 Therefore, to put everyone who is contemplating this procedure at ease, I have documented my cataract surgery experience.

 At some point, a person with a cataract is told that cataract removal is required to improve vision.
 If the patient agrees, an eye examination is scheduled with a cataract surgeon, and, in my case, this was Dr. Shingleton.
 Dr. Shingleton confirmed that the cataract should be removed and determined the specifications of the intraocular lens to be implanted.
 Information about the surgery was provided and all my questions were answered.
 Surgery was scheduled by Dr. Shingleton's surgical coordinator.
 The date and time were determined by my sense of urgency and Dr. Shingleton's schedule.
-Most patients are accommodated within 1-2 months.
+Most patients are accommodated within several months.

 Preparation - More data is gathered, an identification bracelet is attached and eye drops are administered for various purposes including dilating the pupil and anesthetizing the eye.
 Intravenous is started for safety purposes.

 Surgery - My surgery suite had a large, cheery pastoral scene covering an entire wall---hardly a bleak, unfriendly environment!